 Hey!
 My name is Hans

-I’m a Computer Science Ph.D. candidate at Stanford University supervised by Professor Zakir Durumeric and researching in the Empirical Security Research Group.
-I am supported by the Meta PhD Research Fellowship, the National Science Foundation Graduate Research Fellowship and the Stanford University EDGE Fellowship.
-I am broadly interested in disinformation, computer security, networks, and natural language processing.
+I was formerly a Computer Science Ph.D. candidate at Stanford University researching in the Empirical Security Research Group and supported by the Meta PhD Research Fellowship, the National Science Foundation Graduate Research Fellowship and the Stanford University EDGE Fellowship.
 I completed two Masters’ degrees in Computer Science and in Statistics with the Daniel M. Sachs Scholarship at the University of Oxford.
 I completed my undergraduate degree in Electrical Engineering at Princeton University.

 Download Resume Download Full Academic CV

-I also have a blog The Margin of Error where I talk about my research, computational looks at different economic and political issues, and a ton of other topics!
+I have a blog The Margin of Error where I talk about my research, computational looks at different economic and political issues, and a ton of other topics!
 You can subscribe here.

 Updates